 Having your own in-house trainer has many benefits and can be a cost effective solution for most organisations.

-On successful completion of the course, participants will be able to deliver an interactive session that covers:
+On successful completion of the course, participants will be able to deliver interactive training from as little as one hour (as part of a staff meeting), up to two full days.

 The training of trainer (TOT) course provides a sound technical and practical understanding of the Reducing Resistance to Essential Care programme.
 The course also develops the learner's confidence in the training delivery by highlighting key presentation skills and providing a solid structure to follow.
 This ensures each new trainer is capable of delivering the training in a clear, concise and informative way.